 Some triggers come from the factory ready for adjustment and customization.
 The aftermarket has created a series of replacement triggers like the GRT 3 by Charlie Datuna.
-This is a serious consideration for some who want maximum accuracy out of their air rifle.
+This is a serious consideration for someone who wants maximum accuracy out of their air rifle.

 BB or Pellet?

-Pellets are bigger, cost more, but there is a reason for it.
-They deliver more power, are more accurate because they engage rifling, and are more capable for more tasks.
+Pellets are bigger and cost more but there is a reason for it.
+They deliver more power and are more accurate because they engage rifling.
+They are also more capable for more tasks.
 Pellets are the chosen projectile for small game hunting, competition, and longer range shooting.

 Scopes and Scope Mounts

-An air rifle recoils in a very unique way, much different from a regular firearm.
+An air rifle recoils in a unique way, much different from a regular firearm.
 Spring piston rifles produce a reverse recoil.
-This means your scope needs to be rated for air guns.
+This means your scope needs to be rated for airguns.
 If it is not, it won’t last long.